article_14073.jpg

 Finding the cause

-There are two main reasons a baby might have a hard time breathing through her nose.
-First, if the air is too dry, the sensitive skin in her nasal passages might swell, making it harder to breathe.
+There are two main reasons a baby might have a hard time breathing through their nose.
+First, if the air is too dry, the sensitive skin in their nasal passages might swell, making it harder to breathe.
 This can – but doesn’t always – cause a bloody nose.
 This kind of stuffy nose is pretty easy to treat, either by running a hot shower with the door and windows closed and holding Baby in the steamy bathroom, or by running a humidifier to help keep the air in your home from being quite so dry.

 The other kind of stuffed up nose, that comes with a cold, is sometimes a sign that it’s time to reach out to Baby’s doctor.
 Colds in babies under 3 months old can turn into croup or pneumonia.
 If your child is older than 3 months old, but has a runny nose and green nasal discharge that lasts longer than a day or two, trouble breathing or a cough, has a fever or seems to be having ear pain, it’s still probably a good idea to check in with a doctor.
 The Mayo Clinic recommends seeking medical attention right away if your child’s stuffed-up nose comes with any of these symptoms: